mzaja/betfair-database/README.md

 )
 for market in dataset:
     print(
-        market["marketDataFilePath"],  # Path to stream data file market["marketCatalogueFilePath"],  # Path to market catalogue file )
+        market["marketDataFilePath"],  # Path to the stream data file market["marketMetadataFilePath"],  # Path to the market metadata file )
 ```

-The historical data can be grouped and divided using any subfolder hierarchy, but it must follow this convention:
+Both the self-recorded and official Betfair data files are supported.
+The historical data can be grouped and divided into any subfolder hierarchy, but it must follow this convention:

-1. Market catalogue is stored in a JSON file named `<market id>.json`.
+1. Market metadata (market catalogue or market definition) is stored in a JSON file named `<market id>.json`.
-2. Market data file (containing stream data) is stored in the same folder as the market catalogue file.
+2. Market data file (containing stream data) is stored in the same folder as the market metadata file.
 It shares the same basename `<market id>` and ends with `.zip`, `.gz` or `.bz2`, or it has no extension (uncompressed data).

 A sample database structure is shown below:
 ```
 my_betfair_data/
 ├── arbitrary_folder/
-    ├── 1.22334455.json  # Market catalogue file
+    ├── 1.22334455.json  # Market metadata file
     ├── 1.22334455  # Uncompressed market data file
-    ├── 1.55667788.json  # Market catalogue file
+    ├── 1.55667788.json  # Market metadata file
     └── 1.55667788.zip  # Compressed market data file
 ```

+If a market metadata file is missing, it will be created from the most recent market definition found in the market data file.
+If no market definition is present in the data file, it will not be possible to index the file.

 ### Retrieving data
 `select()` method accepts the following arguments: